psyomn/sclack/README.md

 feature of the language, and provide a usable application by the end of this small case study.

+#### Where did the silly name come from?

+I had started but not finished another project some time ago (that someday I wish to finish) called Slack, and Slackedit to venture in the realms of data driven systems, basically an experiment on how much one could decouple logic and data from the actual system in order to keep it as dynamic as possible (this is pretty much assets in gaming engines, and how you can just pass them to other people to work on, while focusing purely on the engine).

+Slack is a combination of the words 'slash' and 'hack', because we love slash and hack games.
+Like nethack.
+Hackity.

 #### Building

 To build the project, you'll need Simple Build Tool ([sbt](http://www.scala-sbt.org)).